cfelde/milliondai/README.md

 * Go though the weighted tile votes and select a tile at random
 * Using the selected tile, go through the weighted tile owners, and select an owner at random

 The selected owner is the winner of that round, with the process starting again.
-The next winner block is 45454 into the future.
+The next winner block is 45454 blocks into the future.

 You can find the implementation for this under the picking-a-winner folder.